 3. Resolving Conflict

-It is generally understood that parents who become aggressive or violent are a result of a reaction to feeling unheard or not taken seriously by the school with respect.
-This is often regarding a concern relating to their child.
-It is critical that schools have suitable complaints handling and management systems in place, including appropriate policies and procedures, to assist in managing potentially heightened emotions.
+Parents who become aggressive or violent often do so as a reaction to feeling unheard or not taken seriously.
+As a result, parents may feel that the are not being treated with respect, which can trigger unwanted behaviour.
+This is often, and usually is in relation to a concern relating to their child.
+It is critical that schools have suitable complaints handling and management systems in place.
+This Includes appropriate policies and procedures to assist in managing potentially heightened emotions.

 4. Intervention